fyosoft-delphi/Compression/README.md

     And compression one of the my first interests.

     Although many algorithms (will be published here) converted-written in pascal many years ago (Turbo pascal 3.0, 5.5, Delphi 3.1, Delphi 5 times), they are redesigned-rewritten-reconverted and for ethical reasons as much as possible original sources/credits will be given.

-    I must mention here that I've never wrote a program for ticari purposes.
-I've never try to make money through programming.
+    I must mention here that I've never wrote a program for commercial purposes.
+I've never try to
-Hence these programs never used in commercial programs.
-And also never used in freely distributed programs (except lhsix).
+make money through programming.
+Hence these programs were never used in commercial programs, and
-Therefore I am confident that I never broke any law.
+never used in freely distributed programs either (except lhsix), I am very confident that I never broke any law.
 And I expect the same from the audiences that will use algorithms published (or will publish) here.
-Please check the original sources (links are given in the beginning of all algorithms/objects/files) for copyright notices and restrictions.
+Please check the original sources (links are given in the beginning of all algorithms/objects/files) for copyright notices and restrictions and obey them.
+Responsibility is on you in this matter.

     After a decade long break, returned to delphi (RAD studio now) as a retired citizen.
 When examining generic structure I realized that my compression algorithm have lots of redundant codes, may be a generic coder simplifies them.
 And I wrote a generic coder.